lastmile-ai/mcp-agent/examples/temporal/README.md

 - Routes between agents, functions, and servers based on request content
 - Shows multiple routing approaches and capabilities
 - Demonstrates how to handle complex decision-making in workflows

+### Planner + Sub-agent Workflow (`planner_subagents_nonblocking.py`)

+Shows how to mix a lightweight planner with dynamically created sub-agents:

+- Planner agent produces a short list of steps for the objective
+- Each step spawns a research sub-agent that calls a long-running (simulated) CLI function tool
+- Function tools are executed as Temporal activities, so slow commands don’t block the workflow
+- Results from each step are summarized into a final answer the user can consume

 ## Project Structure